 - Apart from the BIOS, computer add-on hardware also has firmware - Hard drives, network cards, etc. - These can also be infected! - Hard drive firmware controls what is returned when system asks for data from drive - Can silently manipulate code while it is being fetched from hard drive, to insert malicious behavior - When scanning for malicious files, nothing is found, because there are no malicious files!
-(Infected device can also manipulate results of scanning.) - Firmware is inaccessible to e.g. antivirus software almost impossible to detect infection - Recently discovered spyware has been shown to utilize HDD firmware infection - In all likelihood authored by well-funded intelligence agency
+(Infected device can also manipulate results of scanning.) - Firmware is inaccessible to e.g. antivirus software almost impossible to detect infection - Known examples of spyware that utilize e.g., hard drive firmware infection

-- Impossible (in the general case) to defend from attacks from lower levels! - Must make sure that the whole chain of hardware/software used for initializing a system can be trusted - 1st level must verify integrity of 2nd level, 2nd level must verify integrity of 3rd level... - First level must be trusted a priori! - Ideally, it should be impossible to alter - ...but what to do if it has bugs?
+- Impossible (in the general case) to defend from attacks from lower levels! - Must make sure that the whole chain of hardware/software used for initializing a system can be trusted - 1st level must verify integrity of 2nd level, 2nd level must verify integrity of 3rd level... - First level must be trusted a priori a so-called Root of Trust - Ideally, it should be impossible to alter - ...but what to do if it has bugs?